-In contrast to intergovernmental/inter-regulator organizations, the European Union has supranational institutions which function like a legislature, creating rules which are binding on its Member States and, in some circumstances, on people and businesses within those Member States.55 Traditionally the EU has legislated for financial regulation using directives which require implementation in the Member States and thus function as instructions to the Member States to introduce rules which give effect to the provisions of the directives.
-More recently the EU has moved to trying to use regulations in some cases.56 Regulations take effect directly within the legal systems of the Member States without any need for, or possibility of, implementing action by the Member States (like a federal statute).
-And as of the beginning of 2011, the EU has a European Systemic Risk Board and a set of sectoral supervisory authorities (basically a reworking of existing institutions):the European Banking
+In contrast to intergovernmental/inter-regulator organizations, the European Union has supranational institutions which function like a legislature, creating rules which are binding on its Member States and, in some circumstances, on people and businesses within those Member States.
+Traditionally the EU has legislated for financial regulation using directives which require implementation in the Member States and thus function as instructions to the Member States to introduce rules which give effect to the provisions of the directives.
+More recently the EU has moved to trying to use regulations in some cases.
+Regulations take effect directly within the legal systems of the Member States without any need for, or possibility of, implementing action by the Member States (like a federal statute).
+And the EU has a European Systemic Risk Board, a set of sectoral supervisory authorities: the European Banking Authority (EBA), the European Securities and Markets Authority (ESMA), and the European Insurance and Occupational Pensions Authority (EIOPA).
+These regulators were established in response to the global financial crisis, evolving from earlier EU institutions with more limited powers.
+Michel Barnier, then Internal Market